AliRezaei-Code/FastAPI-interview-questions/README.md

 <a id="q5"></a>
 ### 5. What are the main benefits highlighted for FastAPI?
-The tutorial highlights high performance, fast development speed, fewer human errors, and ease of learning.
+The documentation highlights high performance, fast development speed, fewer human errors, and ease of learning.
 It also emphasizes automatic docs and strong IDE support via type hints.
 These benefits combine to reduce boilerplate and increase confidence in request/response correctness.

 <a id="q6"></a>
 ### 6. When was FastAPI created and by whom?